Skip to main content

 The amount of money you have when you retire depends on how much has been paid in and how well the investments have performed.
 In most schemes when you retire you can take some of your pension as a tax-free lump sum.
 You can choose how to take the rest, for example as an income or as a further lump sum, but you may have to pay tax on it.
 You can find out more about your options on our page Pension withdrawals.

-If you are about to go on maternity leave, so that you will have a reduced income, you may wonder what happens with pension contributions.
+If you are about to go on maternity leave or paternity leave, and will possibly have a reduced income, you may wonder what happens with pension contributions.

-Assuming you are already in a pension scheme before you go on maternity leave, then your own pension contributions will usually be based on the pay you actually receive, for example, your statutory maternity pay.
+Assuming you are already in a pension scheme before you go on leave, then your own pension contributions will usually be based on the pay you actually receive while you are on leave, for example, your statutory maternity or paternity pay.

-Your employer’s contributions will be based on your earnings before your maternity leave began.
+Your employer’s contributions will be based on your earnings before your leave began.

-Employers are required to make contributions for the full 26-week ordinary maternity leave period.
+During a period of maternity leave, employers are required to make contributions for the full 26-week ordinary maternity leave period.
 If you decide to extend your leave, the employer contributions must continue to the extent there is statutory maternity pay or any other contractual income still being paid (this will usually only be up to 39 weeks).
+If you take further maternity leave from week 40 your employer’s requirement to make pension contributions will be explained in the pension scheme rules.

 You can find out more on maternity leave and paternity leave and your pension on the government’s Moneyhelper website.